syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

  {% endtabs %}

-## How to set culture / locale in Docker containers (Windows & Linux containers)?
+## How to set culture / locale in Docker containers (Windows and Linux containers)

-In containers by default, there will be no default culture.
-So if we perform formatting that depends on CurrentCulture or UICulture then the results will be incorrect.
+In containers, there will be no default culture.
+So, if you perform formatting depends on CurrentCulture or UICulture then the results will be incorrect.

-For example Overloaded ToString method will respond differently in different locale.
+For example, Overloaded ToString method will respond differently in different locale.
 In en_IN currency will be shown as ₹ and in en_US currency will be shown as $.

-Kindly make use of the following code snippet to set Locale / Culture in containers.
-Here The example code will set en_US locale to our container by setting Language to en_US.
+Use the following code snippet to set Locale / Culture in containers.
+The following code example will set en_US locale to the container by setting Language to en_US.

 {% tabs %}